 Unfortunately, many physicians do not know about clinical trials that may be available to their patients or they may be concerned about how their patients will react if they bring up clinical trials.
 It is up to you to ask about trials if your doctor did not mention them.
 There may not be appropriate clinical trials for you, but it does no harm to explore the options with your doctor, just as you would ask about other aspects of your care.

 Insurance does not cover the costs associated with clinical trials.

 Unfortunately, not all insurance companies cover the patient care costs, such as costs for additional medical tests associated with clinical trials, but many do.
 What is covered varies by health plan and by study.
+Under the Affordable Care Act, insurers are prohibited from dropping or limiting coverage because you choose to participate in a clinical trial.
 If you find a trial in which you want to participate, ask your doctor or the office’s research nurse to help you determine what your insurance covers.
 In many studies, the costs not covered by insurance will be paid by the study.
 (Note that extra costs associated with travel to additional appointments or daycare are typically not covered, but are in some cases.)

-For example, all clinical trials that are conducted at the National Cancer Institute’s (NCI) campus in Bethesda, Md., provide reimbursement for travel from anywhere in the U.S. for participating patients.
+For example, all clinical trials that are conducted at the National Cancer Institute’s (NCI) campus in Bethesda, MD, provide reimbursement for travel from anywhere in the United States for participating patients.
 More information about insurance coverage can be found in the NCI’s resource, Clinical Trials and Insurance Coverage: A Resource Guide.

 Learn more about Questions to Ask your Physician >